ScopeFoundry/scopefoundry.github.io/content/en/docs/30_tips-and-tricks/analyze-with-ipynb/_index.md

 - **Cell 1**: Imports the data loaders.
 - **Cell 2**: Lists paths to each `.h5` file and demonstrates how they can be loaded.

-## Retriggering
+## Re-triggering

-It is generally safe to re-trigger this feature with the caveat:
+After adding more datafiles to the folder, it is generally safe to re-trigger this feature to update cell 2 and add more loaders.
+However,  the following caveats apply:

+- **Cell 1 will be overwritten:** All changes will be lost.
+- Content of Cell 2 will never be deleted.
+Lines that do not already *exist fuzzily* will be added.
+For example, a line that has been commented will not be added again.
 - Cell 3 and onwards are not altered.
-- Cell 2 has logic to only add lines that do not already exist.
-- **Cell 1 will be overwritten**:  Avoid making changes to it.